- The Role of TMCP

 - Sale Guidance

-Managing Trustees may decide that a property is surplus to requirements or that they want to sell a property for some other reason e.g. to fund a new, more suitable, manse or worship space.
-Whatever the reasons Managing Trustees as prudent charity trustees need to make the sale as beneficial to the charity as possible, by raising funds to further Mission on any retained land or elsewhere in the Circuit, District or wider Connexion.
+Managing Trustees decide to sell property for different reasons; perhaps a property needs to be sold to fund a new, more suitable, manse or worship space or is simply surplus to requirements.
+Whatever the reasons Managing Trustees as prudent charity trustees need to make the sale as beneficial to the charity as possible; by securing best terms for the charity and maximising the funds raised to further Mission on any part of the property that may have been retained or elsewhere in the Circuit, District or wider Connexion.

 The legal owner of nearly all Methodist land and property is TMCP.
 TMCP holds legal title in its capacity as Custodian Trustee on trust for the local Managing Trustees by virtue of the Methodist Church Act 1976.
 This means that TMCP needs to be party to the sales documents.
 Under Standing Order 930(3) TMCP is also required to give approval to all matters where it is Custodian Trustee.
-TMCP is therefore required to approve the substance of the transaction in accordance with Standing Order 930(3) and must also approve the documents on behalf of the Connexional Team under Standing Order 931(3).
+TMCP is therefore required to ensure the transaction complies with charity and Methodist law as well as ensuring there is no breach of trust in accordance with Standing Order 930(3) and approves the documents on behalf of the Connexional Team under Standing Order 931(3).

-The role of TMCP Legal in relation to a sale is to ensure that the charity law and Methodist law, policy and best practice requirements and procedures relating to the sale of Model Trust Property have been met.
+As the role of TMCP Legal in a sale is to ensure that the charity law and Methodist law, policy and best practice requirements and procedures relating to the sale of Model Trust Property have been met, TMCP Legal have produced detailed guidance for Managing Trustees and their instructed professionals which is available on our website.
+TMCP Legal are also always on hand to answer any questions you may have (contact TMCP).
 TMCP Legal will also help Managing Trustees' solicitors to ensure that the transaction is otherwise lawful and in the best interests of the Managing Trustees.

-There are various charity law and Methodist law, policy and best practice requirements that must be fulfilled on sales of Methodist Model Trust Property before a sale can proceed.
-The requirements are quite detailed and Managing Trustees may therefore find it helpful to break these down into the steps set out in the Sale Guidance for Managing Trustees.
+There are various charity law and Methodist law, policy and best practice requirements that must be fulfilled before a sale of Methodist Model Trust Property can proceed.
+The requirements can seem daunting and Managing Trustees may therefore find it helpful to break these down into the steps set out in the Sale Guidance for Managing Trustees.

 Although the exact requirements will depend upon the type of property being sold and method of sale, in summary the Managing Trustees will need to: